A Chamber Music Experience for Advanced and Intermediate String Players

 Chamber Music for Younger Players

 At First Sight brings chamber music to life for young players!
 Using the beloved repertoire of string trios, quartets and quintets, students improve Sight-Reading, develop Musicianship, and cultivate Service to others as our response to God’s gift of music.
-Our partner program, InSight, shares the same goals in a format designed for less-experienced players.
+Our partner program, InSight, shares the same goals in a format designed for less-experienced players, and young beginning readers can participate in PreView, with partial days and limited class size

 At First Sight is: